 If the request fails the validation, the OnRspExecOrderInsert method will be invoked.
 If the request passes the validation, the OnRtnExecOrder will be invoked.

 After executing an option, if a client receives an unexercised message, it means the request has been accepted by the exchange.
-Because options’ execution is processed during clearing period, so the unexercised message will be returned by the exchange in trading time.
+Because option execution is processed during clearing period, so the unexercised message will be returned by the exchange in trading time.

 Four Exchanges’ Rules for Exercising Options